noahehall/theBookOfNoah/0current/aws/exams/services/compute/lambda.md

   - manage costs
   - matching lambda speed with the performance of downstream resouces
   - regulating how long it takes to process events
+- ensure you know when to use lambas
+  - you can move all of your server side business logic to lambdas, but watch out for costs!

 ### anti patterns